AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/webeditor/customization/hide-create-ditamap-webeditor.md

 ## Pre-requisites

-We will be leveraging the AEM Guides Extension package whuch allows you to customize the UI of you app as per you requirements.
+We will be leveraging the AEM Guides Extension package which allows you to customize the UI of your app as per you requirements.
-Please go through this [documentation](https://github.com/adobe/guides-extension/tree/main) to get more insights on how extension framwork works.
+Please go through this [documentation](https://github.com/adobe/guides-extension/tree/main) to get more insights on how Guides Extension Framework works.

 Now lets get started and learn how to customize the folder context menu to hide this option for all non-author users.